DanyloPiatyhorets/TaskScheduler/README.md

 # Task Scheduler Application
-> Version 1.0 (released 09/11/23)
+> Version 2.0 (released 28/03/24)
 ## Intro
-In a world filled with ever-increasing demands and responsibilities, staying organized is paramount.
-The Task Scheduler is your go-to solution for managing daily activities efficiently.
+In a world filled with ever-increasing demands and responsibilities, staying organised is paramount <br>

+Task Scheduler is your go-to solution for managing daily activities efficiently.
 Whether you're
 - a professional juggling work tasks
 - a student with assignments and deadlines
 - a parent managing household chores and family commitments